execRooted/S.E.G-Project/README.md

 After that, simply open the file with python3.

 *You need to have python3 installed!*

-*This is a self-contained project, made 100% in Python.
+---

 It includes a list of features, including:*

----

 ## **1. Login**